Do you know about "ísbíltúr"?

 It seems to be a trend that nations living in a hot climate, love hot stuff: take Indians and their love for spicy food and hot tea.
 But it also works vice versa, people living in colder regions love cold stuff.
 Like the Swedes, who seem to use any opportunity to jump into cold water.
 And, Icelanders love for ice-cream!

-There are more ice-cream parlors in Reykjavík than there are public hot tubs.
-And none of them see to be going out of business.
+There are more ice-cream parlours in Reykjavík than there are public hot tubs.
+And none of them seems to be going out of business.
 One of the reasons for this might be the "Ísbíltúr".
 So what is it, you ask?

 If you're wondering how to pronounce it, here you go: "ease-beel-tour."

-You can find a full list of ice cream shops in Reykjavík on our site.
+You can find a list of ice cream shops in Reykjavík on our site.